WICG/shared-storage/README.md

 ### Choice of output type

 The output type when running an operation must be pre-specified to prevent data leakage through the choice.
-This is enforced with separate functions for each output type, i.e. varying `X` in `run`/`registerXOperation()`.
+This is enforced with separate functions for each output type, i.e. `sharedStorage.selectURL()` and `sharedStorage.run()`.

 ### <a name = "default"></a>Default values

-When a URL selection operation doesn’t return a valid output (including throwing an error), the user agent returns a default value, e.g. an [opaque URL](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) to “about:blank”, to prevent information leakage.
-For operations registered by `registerOperation()`, however, there is no output, so any return value is ignored.
+When `sharedStorage.selectURL()` doesn’t return a valid output (including throwing an error), the user agent returns the first default URL, to prevent information leakage.
+For `sharedStorage.run()`, there is no output, so any return value is ignored.

 ### Preventing timing attacks

 Revealing the time an operation takes to run could also leak information.
-We avoid this by having `runXOperation()` queue the operation and then immediately resolve the returned promise.
-For URL selection operations, the promise resolves into an [opaque URL](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) that is mapped to the selected URL once the operation completes.
+We avoid this by having `sharedStorage.run()` queue the operation and then immediately resolve the returned promise.
+For `sharedStorage.selectURL()`, the promise resolves into an [opaque URL](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) that is mapped to the selected URL once the operation completes.
 Similarly, outside a worklet, `set()`, `remove()`, etc. return promises that resolve after queueing the writes.
 Inside a worklet, these writes join the same queue but their promises only resolve after completion.

 ## Possibilities for extension